Universal Basic Income: A Bold Economic Safety Net or a Costly Gamble?

 Introduction

-Universal Basic Income (UBI) is a revolutionary economic concept gaining traction worldwide.
+Universal Basic Income is a revolutionary economic concept gaining traction worldwide.
 It proposes that every citizen receives a fixed, unconditional sum of money regularly, regardless of employment status.
 Proponents argue it could reduce poverty, simplify welfare systems, and adapt to automation-driven job losses.
 Critics warn of high costs, potential disincentives to work, and inflationary risks.

 In this article, we’ll explore: